 |Delete custom roles|

 Create a custom role

 Note: Custom roles are specific to the library and are not visible to other libraries.

 2. Select Roles.

-The list of roles contains the four library system roles:
+The list of roles contains the predefined library roles:

-The custom roles are listed below the system roles.
+The custom roles are listed below the predefined roles.

 3. Press the add button at the top right of the list of roles.